How to compare business loans in the UK

-This difference is often invisible at the application stage — lenders present rates in different formats, over different terms, with different fees attached.
+Lenders present rates in different formats, over different terms, with different fees attached.
 Comparing effectively requires knowing what to look for.

 UK business loans are not a single product.
 Common options include:

-Term loans: a fixed sum borrowed and repaid with interest over a fixed term — typically 1–5 years.
+Term loans: a fixed sum borrowed and repaid with interest over a fixed term, typically 1–5 years.
 Best for planned investments.

 Revolving credit facilities: a credit limit you draw down and repay as needed.
 Best for managing working capital, similar to a business overdraft.